-Throughout spring and summer there was extensive contact with central and local authorities, before Alunorte on September 5 signed agreements that enabled full production at a later stage.
+Throughout the spring and summer of 2018 there was extensive contact with central and local authorities, before Alunorte in September signed agreements that enabled full production at a later stage.
 In return, the company committed itself to technical improvement and payment of food vouchers for families in the area, as well as various measures and investments in community development.
-Here Alunorte provides a guarantee equivalent to almost half a billion Norwegian kroner, while an amount corresponding to 1,5 billion Norwegian kroner will be invested in wastewater handling and treatment systems.

 At the beginning of October 2018, Alunorte nevertheless announced full shutdown of production.
 The reason was that the old bauxite residue deposit approached full capacity, while the company was not allowed to use modern press filter technology and the new deposit area.
 This happened shortly before the Brazilian presidential election.

 Just two days later - after major local demonstrations in support of Alunorte - came the rescindment that allowed Alunorte to use press filter technology.
 Thus, the company could resume production at half pace.
-In January 2019 environmental authorities issued a technical opinion confirming that Alunorte can operate safetly at its installed capacity for effluent treatment.
+In January 2019 environmental auhorities confirmed that Alunorte could operate safetly at its installed capacity for effluent treatment.